supervisely-ecosystem/mmsegmentation/serve/README.md

 Model and directory structure must be acquired via [Train MMSegmentation](https://ecosystem.supervise.ly/apps/supervisely-ecosystem/mmsegmentation/train) app or manually created with the same directory structure

 <img src="https://github.com/supervisely-ecosystem/mmsegmentation/releases/download/v0.0.1/custom_weights_guide-min.gif" style="width: 100%"/>

+# How To Use Your Trained Model Outside Supervisely

+You can use your trained models outside Supervisely platform without any dependencies on Supervisely SDK.
+You just need to download config file and model weights (.pth) from Team Files, and then you can build and use the model as a normal model in mmsegmentation.
+See this [Jupyter Notebook](https://github.com/supervisely-ecosystem/mmsegmentation/blob/main/inference_outside_supervisely.ipynb) for details.

 # Related apps